leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/getting-started-with-gke.md

 - It allows users to specify resource request levels and resource limits for workloads.
 - It is extensible through a rich ecosystem of plugins and addons.

-Kubernetes Custom Resource Definitions let developers define new types of resources that can be created, managed, and used in Kubernetes. it’s open-source, Kubernetes is portable and can be deployed anywhere–whether on premises or on another cloud service provider.
+Kubernetes Custom Resource Definitions let developers define new types of resources that can be created, managed, and used in Kubernetes. it's open-source, Kubernetes is portable and can be deployed anywhere-whether on premises or on another cloud service provider.

 ### Google Kubernetes Engine
-Google Kubernetes Engine is a managed Kubernetes service hosted on Google’s infrastructure.
-It’s designed to help deploy, manage, and scale Kubernetes environments for containerized applications.
+Google Kubernetes Engine is a managed Kubernetes service hosted on Google's infrastructure.
+It's designed to help deploy, manage, and scale Kubernetes environments for containerized applications.

 Google Kubernetes Engine offers a mode of operation called GKE Autopilot, which is designed to manage your cluster configuration, like nodes, scaling, security, and other preconfigured settings.